FAQ

 Application Description Recommended Size

-Main Stage Backdrop Primary ceremony or dinner backdrop displaying themes, photos, and video 10×12ft to 20×15ft
+Main stage backdrop Primary ceremony or dinner backdrop 10×12ft to 20×15ft

-Entrance / Welcome Screen Sets atmosphere with welcome messages, countdowns, or couple photos 6×8ft to 8×10ft
+Entrance / welcome screen Welcome messages, countdowns, couple photos 6×8ft to 8×10ft

-Love Story Video Playback Plays a curated video of the couple’s journey during cocktail hour or dinner 8×10ft+
+Love story video playback Curated video during cocktail hour or dinner 8×10ft+

-LED Dance Floor Illuminated floor panels that react to music and movement Custom; per sqm
+LED dance floor Illuminated panels reacting to music Custom; per sqm

-Photo Booth Backdrop Dynamic backdrop that changes behind each group photo 8×6ft to 10×8ft
+Photo booth backdrop Dynamic backdrop that changes per group 8×6ft to 10×8ft

 By Guest Count